r-kok/dockerfy/README.md

 Overlay sources that do not exist are simply skipped.
 The allows you to specify potential sources of content that may or may not exist in the running container.
 In the above example if $DEPLOYMENT_ENV environment variable is set to 'local' then the second overlaw will be skipped if there is no corresponding /app/overlays/local source directory, and the container will run with the '_common' html content.

 #### Loading Secret Settings
-Secrets can loaded from files by using the `--secrets-files` option or the $SECRETS_FILES environment variable.
+Secrets can be loaded from files by using the `--secrets-files` option or the $SECRETS_FILES environment variable.
 The secrets files ending with `.env` must contain simple NAME=VALUE lines, following bash shell conventions for definitions and comments.
 Leading and trailing quotes will be trimmed from the value.
 Secrets files ending with `.json` will be loaded as JSON, and must be `a simple single-level dictionary of strings`

     #
     # These are our secrets